qchen2323/hw_03/README.md

 # hw_03
-This is a homework assignment for CSCI 40 class at Claremont McKenna College.
-Go to the [project page](https://github.com/mikeizbicki/cmc-csci040/tree/2021fall/hw_03) to learn more!
+<b>This is a homework assignment for CSCI 40 class at Claremont McKenna College.
+Go to the [project page](https://github.com/mikeizbicki/cmc-csci040/tree/2021fall/hw_03) to learn more!</b>

 The ebay-dl.py file converts ebay's html files into JSON files.
 I also modified the ebay-dl.py file so it also covert ebay's html file files into CSV files when adding --csv to the command line.
 For commands below, I only showed the first page results from Ebay.